 Hampton Court Palace is also one of the best places in London to see wisteria.
 At the back of the Palace Gardens, near the Great Vine (which is the longest grapevine in the world), you’ll find a wall covered in a spectacular wisteria that was planted in around 1840.

-Azaleas and Rhododendrons in Richmond Park
+Spring Azaleas and Rhododendrons in Isabella Plantation Richmond Park

 Related: Spring in Isabella Plantation Richmond Park

-Spring Flowers at Chiswick House and Gardens
+Chiswick House and Gardens

-Camellias at Chiswick House and Gardens
+Camellia Flower Show at Chiswick House and Gardens

 The annual Camellia Flower Show at Chiswick House features 33 different displays of camellias at its conservatory.
 It’s one of the oldest collections in Britain with many of the camellias descended from the original planting in 1828.